-The Current Fund is in many respects a hybrid investment product.
-As a BDC, it is organized as a closed-end investment company, but will offer its Shares continuously, like an open-end management investment company.
-The Current Fund is not listed on an exchange and intends to offer only limited liquidity through periodic offers to repurchase made in accordance with Rule 13e-4 under the 1934 Act and Section 23(c)(2) of the 1940 Act, rather than Rule 23c-3 under the 1940 Act.
-The Current Fund will determine its net asset value at least quarterly and will file periodic reports under the 1934 Act on Forms 10-Q and 10-K rather than semi-annual reports on Form N-CSR under the 1940 Act.
-As a DPP, sales of the Current Fund's shares will be subject to FINRA Rule 2310 rather than FINRA Rule 2341, as such rule may be amended ("FINRA Rule 2341").
+The Funds are in many respects hybrid investment products.
+As a BDC, each Fund (including A-STAR and APCF) will be organized as a closed-end investment company, but offer its Shares continuously, like an open-end management investment company.
+The Funds' Shares will not be listed on a securities exchange and the Funds will only offer limited liquidity through periodic offers to repurchase made in accordance with Rule 23c-3 under the 1940 Act and/or Rule 13e-4 under the 1934 Act and Section 23(c)(2) of the 1940 Act, rather than Rule 23c-3 under the 1940 Act.
+A-STAR expects to offer, and APCF currently offers, periodic liquidity through Rule 13e-4 under the 1934 Act and Section 23(c)(2) of the 1940 Act.
+The Funds (including A-STAR and APCF) will determine their net asset value at least quarterly and file periodic reports under the 1934 Act on Forms 10-Q and 10-K rather than semi-annual reports on Form N-CSR under the 1940 Act.
+As a DPP, sales of the Funds' shares in public offerings will be subject to FINRA Rule 2310 rather than FINRA Rule 2310, as if such Private Offering were a public offering under the rule.